cwhacks/cwhacks-1.19.2/README.md

 # cwhacks-1.19.2
-a hack similar to CWhacks, just for 1.19.2
+a crystal pvp ghost client hack similar to CWhacks, just for 1.19.2

-_usuage_
+# usuage_
 /fastcrystal - enable or disable fastcrystal hacks /autototem - enable or disable autototem
 /autoanchor - enable or disable autoanchor